amlandatta/spring310/student-service/README.md

 # student-service:

-A sample SpringBoot project which uses REST template to communicate with other app
+A sample SpringBoot project which uses OpenFeign to communicate with other app

 ### Pre-requisites